andrewcooke/bnum/README.md

 ```

 The only value you can't have is `None` (that will be treated as a missing
-value and a default given, which is the name).
+value and an implicit value supplied - the name by default).

 Retrieving Instances
 --------------------